 What to do when output stream polygons show signs of having an elevation tolerance that is too low or too high:

 First, determine the stream order rank for the streams that were inaccurately extracted by consulting the entries in the attribute table of the stream lines feature class ((Naming)_(flow_x)_streamlines)) that corresponds to the inaccurate polygons.
 The field you are looking for is “Stream_Order”.
 Once you have the stream order rank of the inaccurate stream bed(s), rerun Active Channel Polygons Part 2 with the same inputs as before but either increase or decrease the value of elevation tolerance for the corresponding stream order.
-For example, if it appeared that most of my 5th order streams were under extracted, when rerunning the tool I would change the parameter 5th Order Elevation Tolerance from 0.5 to 1.
+For example, if it appeared that most of my 5th order streams were under extracted, I would change the parameter 5th Order Elevation Tolerance from 0.5 to 1 when rerunning the tool.
 I would then quality check the results of the rerun.
 If the 5th order streams were still under extracted, I would increase the elevation tolerance for that stream order from 1 to 1.5.
 This process would be repeated until I finally have the appearance of accurate active channel polygons.

-In contrast, if it appeared that mostly 2nd order streams were over extracted (polygons bleeding out of the stream bed), in my rerun of Make Active Channel Polygons Part 2 I would decrease my 2nd Order Elevation tolerance from 0.5 to 0.25 or 0.
+In contrast, if it appeared that mostly 2nd order streams were over extracted (polygons bleeding out of the stream bed), I would decrease my 2nd Order Elevation tolerance from 0.5 to 0.25 or 0 in my rerun of Make Active Channel Polygons Part 2.

 A Note About Errors Using Make Active Channel Polygons